Ellison is a lifelong dog lover and a supporter of dog rescues. She has fostered 60-some dogs and loved every single one of them.

 Rescue pets are all the rage these days!
 There are rescues out there for every breed imaginable—from giant dogs to teeny-tiny lap dogs.
 There are so many homeless animals, so it is a great thing that so many rescues exist.

 A rescue dog is not for everyone, though!
 Some of them have had bad experiences that affect their behavior.
-With others, you won't know anything about their background at all.
+Often, you won't know anything about their background at all.
 Rescue dogs can have quirks and behavior issues that require time and patience.
-Ask yourself these questions to see if a rescue dog is a good fit for you.

 Are You an Experienced Dog Owner?

 Have you had dogs before, or is this your first dog ever?
 If it is your first dog, keep in mind that by rescuing a dog you might be taking on a challenge.
 Think about whether or not you will have the patience to deal with behavior issues that might arise.
 Also, will you have the means and time to take the dog to a trainer if you aren't able to handle it yourself?

 If you have had dogs all your life, a rescue pet will probably be a piece of cake for you.
 If you are new to the world of owning dogs, you should take your time and look for an older dog, one that has been in foster care, maybe.
 That way, the foster can tell you as much as they know about the dog.
 Also, you will hopefully have the rescue/foster parents as a resource or support system if you have an issue.

 If you already have other pets in the household, this should be taken into consideration as well.
 Depending on your pets, they may or may not be able to easily adjust to a new animal in the house.

 Make sure if you chose a rescue dog and you already have pets, that you find out if the dog is compatible with other animals.
 If you have a dog, you could even introduce your dog to the potential new dog in a neutral environment and see if they seem compatible.